Fireflies3072/PyController/README.md

 We are planning to expand the library with more environments and examples:

-*   **Room Temperature Control**: A new environment to simulate and control the temperature in a room.
-*   **Inverted Pendulum**: Add examples for the classic inverted pendulum control problem.
+*   **Inverted Pendulum**: The current examples don't work well.
+We will tune parameters or try new algorithms to make them work better.

-## Appreciation
+## Acknowledgement

 The Rocket Lander environment is a Box2D Gymnasium environment which simulates a Falcon 9 ocean barge landing.